isaaclyman/novel-word-count-obsidian/README.md

 **Page count method.** Choose whether pages are counted by number of words (default: 300) or number of characters (default: 1500).
 You can change the number of words/characters used.

-**Words per minute/Characters per minute.** Sets the number of words or characters per minute, depending on the selected _Word count method._
+**Words per minute/Characters per minute.** Sets the number of words (default: 265) or characters (default: 500) per minute, depending on the selected _Word count method._

 **Words per page/Characters per page.** Sets the number of words or characters per page, depending on the selected _Page count method._